ved-sharma/BigQuery_Jupyter_notebook_setup/README.md

   Click Create.
 A JSON file that contains your key downloads to your computer.
 Save it in your project folder.
 We will need this file in step 2

 ## STEP 2: Setting the environment variable
 Command line (PowerShell or command prompt) instructions for setting the environment variable  did not work for me.
-I set it manually as:
+I had to set it manually as follows:

 Go to *Start > Computer >* right click on *Properties > Advanced system settings*
 Under *Advanced* tab, click *Environment Variables...* Under section *System variables*, click *New...*

 Variable name: GOOGLE_APPLICATION_CREDENTIALS
 Variable value: d:\Users\ved\Data Science\SQL-BigQuery-Jupyter-3d11b79a2e69.json
 [replace the path above with the location of where you saved the service accout key JSON file in step 1]

 Click OK.
 Close all remaining windows by clicking OK.
 If your JupyterLab session is already open , then restart Anaconda and JupyterLab

-Check if the environment variable was created by running magic command %env in the Jupyter notebook [Note: In your Jupyter notebook, if you see "DefaultCredentialsError: Could not automatically determine credentials.", it means that the GOOGLE_APPLICATION_CREDENTIALS environemnt variable was not set properly]
+Check if the environment variable was created successfully by running magic command %env in the Jupyter notebook
+**Note**: In your Jupyter notebook, if you see "DefaultCredentialsError: Could not automatically determine credentials.", it means that the GOOGLE_APPLICATION_CREDENTIALS environemnt variable was not created or set correctly.

-## STEP 3: Install the BigQuery Python client library
+## STEP 3: Installing the BigQuery Python client library
+For detailed instructions, please check:
 https://cloud.google.com/bigquery/docs/bigquery-storage-python-pandas

 Open Anaconda Prompt and install the following pacakges one-by-one:
 > conda install -c conda-forge google-cloud-bigquery
 > conda install -c conda-forge google-cloud-bigquery-storage